 My instructional video

-(click on the image triangle to watch or head to YouTube to watch)
+(Use the triangle on the image to turn on the video or head to YouTube to watch)

 How to draw a mandala (a symmetrical geometric circle shape)